SamuelZ12/ICS3U1-projects/README.md

 # ICS3U1 Python Projects

-This repository contains a collection of Python projects developed for the ICS3U1 course.
+This repository contains a collection of Python projects developed for the ICS3U1 course (Introduction to Computer Science, Grade 11).
 It includes several games and graphical demonstrations using Pygame and standard Python libraries.

 ## Projects Included